I’m holding a bell up here for the kids to look at

 5. Give them something to hold

 To give the annual photograph a themed Christmas look, there are a variety of ways to include props.
-Not only will this give the child/ren something to do, it looks festive, fun and fabulous.
+Not only will this give the child/ren something to do, it looks festive and fun.
 You may like to wrap large empty boxes in Christmas paper and stack them for a backdrop, set your Christmas tree up early or put up a backdrop of fairy lights.

 Below are ideas of what children can hold (or wear) for the photograph: